mldev0904/dance-studio-chatbot/README.md

 ---

 ## 🚀 Future Improvements
 - Collate the user inquiries to a file to provide to owner for lead generation campaign.
-This can be the second agent in aa Agentic System
+This can be the second agent in an Agentic System
 - Adjust Chabot configuration to add directions or make it easier for users to submit voice directions.
 Right now, it is a little unclear that users have to press the play button to submit their voice inputs into the chatbot to proceedmake the voice submissions more apprarent

 ---